On the (In)Security of Loading Machine Learning Models: When secure is not secure (RQ2)

 \mypar{Vulnerability Research Methodology} All vulnerabilities described below were discovered through manual reverse engineering of the latest Keras and Skops open-source codebases from GitHub, focusing on security-related functionalities.

-\mypar{Pre-existing CVEs} We reviewed prior public CVEs for Keras and Skops as an indicator of the limited security maturity and historical attention given to model persistence risks.
-While a full discussion is provided in Appendix~\ref{appendix:cve}, no CVEs had been assigned to the \texttt{.keras} format or \texttt{safe\_mode} prior to our work, while only one was assigned to Skops.
+\mypar{Pre-existing CVEs} We reviewed publicly available CVEs for Keras and Skops.
+Prior to our work, no CVEs had been assigned to the \texttt{.keras} format or \texttt{safe\_mode}, and only one to Skops.
+A detailed analysis is provided in Appendix~\ref{appendix:cve}.